benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 CSA often occurs by people known to the victim[^2].
 It's no surprise to see many of the cases in a home or apartment.
 It still seems inexcusable though that only 20% percent of CSA reports in a residence or apartment lead to an arrest.

 At the very right of the graph, notice that 1.8% of CSA reports occurring in a hospital lead to arrest.
 Over the past 14 years, there have been 168 reports; 3 led to an arrest.
-First, wow.
-Second, that's a substantial number of reports.
+That's a substantial number of reports.
 How does that happen in a place that is supposed to be safe, a refuge?

 Trying to understand this phenomenon, I talked with Professor Margaret Bassett from the University of Texas at Austin.
 I posed to her this very question.
 How is it that hospitals are experiencing so many reports of CSA?
 The answer is logical; predators often target those that are vulnerable making hospitals ripe for CSA.
 Still, it doesn't explain why only 3 people were arrested.

 ---

-We've established that the arrest rate for CSA reports is at the very least odd, if not mind boggling.
+We've established that the arrest rate for CSA reports is at the very least odd.
 Let's look at a more complete picture of this, from the point of an assault, until the time the assailant is put behind bars.
 Thus far, this article has focused on arrest rate because the city of Chicago has solid data about it.
 But this is only a small piece of the much larger picture to hold an assailant responsible for his/her crime.
 Tracy Siska, who works at an organization called The Chicago Justice project, has become very familiar with the Chicago criminal justice system.
 He knows the weaknesses in the system and has written up an excellent report about it [here](http://www.chicagojustice.org/research/long-form-reports/felony-sex-crime-case-processing-report-analysis-recommendations/CJP_Felony_Sex_Crime_Case_Processing_Report_Analys.pdf).
 In the most basic terms, the process looks something like this:

 1. Victim is assaulted
 2. Victim decides whether to report the crime